John Oliver and Last Week Tonight returned from vacation in order to take on one of the loudest members of conspiracy theory media—Alex Jones.

 Jones awkwardly argued that he’s dressing as a Rolex-bedecked Satanist to… uh… show the world that… um, “none of it means anything.”
 Nice save, there.
 Still, Jones should have to be working that hard to prove his point.
 According to Oliver, “tormenting the parents of Sandy Hook should comfortably get you into Satan’s club.”

-So, “if you play [the clips] in context,” said Oliver regarding Alex Jones, “he looks like a skilled salesman… selling you an answer.”
+So, “if you play in context,” said Oliver regarding Alex Jones, “he looks like a skilled salesman… selling you an answer.”
 For an especially illustrative example, Oliver played a clip where Jones claims that chemicals are in the water, feminizing everyone and reducing fertility rates.
 He then turns and coincidentally sells a bunch of expensive water filters.

 Next: John Oliver takes on local television